RANJITHp07/Campus-Collab/README.md

 # Campus-Collab

-it is educational site where students could connect each other
+This is a educational based site done as a part of an hackerthon conducted by Cosco